Why Does My Dog Keep Licking the Air? 7 Reasons & What to Do

 3. Canine Cognitive Dysfunction

-If you own a senior dog that is licking the air, he may have developed canine cognitive dysfunction.
+If you own a senior dog that is licking the air, they may have developed canine cognitive dysfunction.
 This disease is a lot like Alzheimer’s in people and can result in your pet licking the air and other repetitive behaviors.
 Contact your vet to schedule a wellness check.

 4. Tracking Down a Strong Scent

 A dog that seems to be licking the air may also be participating in a behavior known as the “flehmen response.”
 This happens when a dog’s nose picks up certain smells, such as urine, blood, or pheromones.
-The mouth motion helps him to push these important scents over the vomeronasal organ, which are sensory cells in the nose that detect moisture-borne odor molecules.
+The mouth motion helps them to push these important scents over the vomeronasal organ, which are sensory cells in the nose that detect moisture-borne odor molecules.

 5. GI Problems